sdaros/curly/README.md

 ```

-You can think of it as a [JSON](http://json.org/) Object that has *only one* key-value pairing.
+You can think of it as a [JSON](http://json.org/) Object with *only one* key-value pairing.
 Insert your curlytags wherever its appropriate to quickly annotate things.

 ## Use Cases